- 2 minutes to read

-This document describes how to display a constant line, and customize its appearance and position across an axis.
-Before you proceed with this document, you may wish to review the basics of using axes.
+This topic describes how to display a constant line, and customize its appearance and position across an axis.
+Before you proceed with this section, you may wish to review the following help topic on axis fundamentals: Axes.

 To create a constant line and add it to an axis at design time, locate the axis in the Properties window, and click the ellipsis button for the Axis2D.ConstantLines property.

 Click Add to create a constant line, and define its properties.

 The key property of a constant line is the ConstantLine.AxisValue property, which determines the value on the axis across which the constant line is drawn.
 This value should fall into the range defined for the current axis, in order for the constant line to be visible on a diagram.